logos-co/nomos-specs/mixnet/README.md

 There are two primary components in the Mixnet layer.

-- [`client.py`](client.py): A mix client interface, which splits a message into Sphinx packets, send packets to mix nodes, and receive messages via gossip.
+- [`client.py`](client.py): A mix client interface, which splits a message into Sphinx packets, sends packets to mix nodes, and receives messages via gossip.
 Also, this emits cover packets periodically.
-- [`node.py`](node.py): A mix node interface, which receives Sphinx packets from other mix nodes, process packets, and forward packets to other mix nodes.
+- [`node.py`](node.py): A mix node interface, which receives Sphinx packets from other mix nodes, processes packets, and forwards packets to other mix nodes.
 This works only when selected by the topology construction.

-Each components receives a new topology from the Robustness layer.
+Each component receives a new topology from the Robustness layer.

 There is no interaction between mix client and mix node components.